aolofsson/oh/boards/README.md

 LIST OF OPEN SOURCE PRINTED CIRCUIT BOARDS
 ======================================================

+>> Open source means that the original source code and design files are provided under a copyleft or permissive open source license.

 1. [List of Single Board Computers (SBCs)](#single-board-computers)
 2. [List of RF Boards](#rf-boards)
 3. [List of Camera Boards](#camera-boards)